bredelings/BAli-Phy/PLAN.md

 - Peeled off some `show_graph.cc` work: graph reachability now discovers `GCObject` dependencies through `Runtime::ObjectValue`, graph/factor-graph record detection and record edge extraction inspect `Runtime::Exp`, and modifiable/small-constant decisions use runtime predicates.
-Active label rendering now uses runtime display transforms; remaining legacy expression views are confined to compact/dormant graph paths and expression-shaped head formatting.
+Label rendering remains an expression/display boundary.
-- Changed `deindexify(const closure&)` to return `Runtime::Exp`.
-Legacy display
+- Restored `deindexify(const closure&)` to return `expression_ref` through the
-  callers bridge explicitly when they need expression-shaped output; evaluator diagnostics and active graph labels now stay in `Runtime::Exp`.
+  expression-level `deindexify(...)`, with closure environment registers supplied as `reg_var`s.
+The name should mean "undo indexify", not "resolve a runtime closure environment".
+- Removed the unused `context_ref::recursive_evaluate_reg()` and
+  `recursive_evaluate_head()` helpers.
+They were the only non-display pressure for the misleading runtime closure-env `deindexify` behavior.
 - Migrated `context_ref`'s public evaluation API in `context.H` to runtime
   values: `evaluate_*`, `perform_*`, `get_reg_value`,
-  `get_modifiable_value(s)`, `get_expression`, `evaluate_program`, and the
+  `get_modifiable_value(s)`, `get_expression`, and `evaluate_program` now
-  recursive evaluation helpers now return `Runtime::Exp` / `Runtime::RVector`
+  return `Runtime::Exp` / `Runtime::RVector` instead of `expression_ref` /
-  instead of `expression_ref` / `EVector`.
+  `EVector`.
 The temporary `_code` duplicates for these APIs were removed, and remaining legacy callers bridge explicitly with `Runtime::to_expression_ref(...)` where needed.
 - Added `TODO.md` to capture delayed cleanup work.
-- Added runtime overloads for diagnostic/display transforms:
-  `untranslate_vars`, `subst_reg_vars`, `unlet`, and the adjacent
-  `map_symbol_names`. `evaluate.cc` exception formatting and active graph label rendering now use these without converting through `expression_ref`.
-  Runtime `unlet()` implements the legacy single-use, non-recursive let substitution behavior for indexed `Runtime::Let` bindings.

 ## Evaluation Core

 The core reduction paths in `evaluate.cc` now inspect `Runtime::Exp` directly.
-Evaluator exception formatting also remains runtime-native after `deindexify(...)`; the remaining `expression_ref` mention in that file is the dormant/debug `compact_graph_expression()` declaration.
+Evaluator exception formatting crosses to expression-level display transforms when it calls `deindexify(...)`, `untranslate_vars(...)`, and `unlet(...)`.
+That is intentional for now: these functions are named as inverses of Core / graph normalization passes, and the current implementations operate on expression syntax.

 This means the evaluator-core scope has shrunk.
 The remaining work is less about reduction mechanics and more about public evaluation APIs and legacy